Guide to the Albert S. and Patricia Aiken World War II papers

 Acquisition note: John Haile Cloe presented the collection to the Archives in 2004.

-Processing information: This collection was described by Jeffery A. Sinnott in 2004.
+Processing information: This collection was described by and converted to current standards Jeffery A. Sinnott in 2004.
 The 68 black and white photographs have been removed from the scrapbook and placed in photo pages.